Adithyaofficial/Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 ### Result :
-The Prompt for the above problem statement executed successfully.
+The Prompts for the above problem statements has been executed successfully.